 - keep bicarbonate of soda always handy while doing dishes, just sprinkle some soda powder on your sink after every use.
 Believe me I never used any declogging agent for my sink.
-Soda not only cleanses the surface but also takes all the food odors away.
+Soda not only cleanses the surface but also takes all the food odours away.
 I use Sunshine or Vim as a liquid soap .Both of the brands never disappointed me.A steel scrubber always comes to rescue when you deal with burnt pans and tough stains.

 I would really love if sink comes with in- built rack for keeping washing liquid and scrubber.

 When we bought our new sink we looked for a balance between style and functionality.
 I was keen to have a double bowl, or an additional one and half bowl kitchen sink so that I could drain things easily in it, and also wash my hands without disrupting what was in the main bowl.
 I also wanted a draining area incorporated into the sink.
 We have a dishwasher, but it's really handy to be able to was as you go when you cook a lot.